November 11, 2010

 Palomar

-It wasn’t easy to find the turnoff for forest route 9S07 (aka Palomar Divide Road) in the dark, but I had pre-programmed a waypoint into my GPS just in case.
-The road began at a dirt turnout on highway 79, and winds its way 13 miles up the mountain.
-We couldn’t see farther than what our headlights would allow, but the sharp turns and rough terrain prevented us from going very fast anyway, keeping our average speed at a miserable 15-20 miles per hour.
-Somewhere about 2/3rds to 3/4s of the way to the summit, there was one steep and deeply rutted section, and I bottomed the car out pretty hard trying to get through it.
-The oil light didn’t come on so I didn’t worry too much about it, plus getting stuck in the car for a night would make a good story.
+It wasn’t easy to find the turnoff for forest route 9S07 (aka Palomar Divide Road) in the dark but I had programmed a waypoint into my GPS just in case.
+The road began at a dirt turnout on highway 79, then winds its way 13 miles up the mountain.
+We couldn’t see farther than our headlights but the sharp turns and rough terrain limited our speed anyway.
+We ran into one steep and deeply rutted section about 3/4s up and I bottomed the car out pretty hard trying to get through it.

-The HPS directions were spot on, and we made it to just below the summit in a tick under an hour.
-We couldn’t believe how cold and windy it was when we got out of the car, and we had to bundle up for the ¼ mile hike to the summit, to which we arrived at 8:10pm.
-The summit of Palomar is one of a handful of summits in Southern California that has a fire lookout, this one being the tallest in the state.
-I’d really wanted to climb the up and inside of it, but the thing was shaking violently in the wind, plus a sign stating that entry was prohibited blocked the stairway.
-Okay really the wind was just crazy.
-Anna and I each took a picture of each other near the sign on Palomar’s summit, and I noticed that there was a barbeque chained down, minus only a bottle of propane.
-How cool it would have been to throw a barbeque on the summit of Palomar for our list finish?
+The HPS directions were spot on and we made it to just below the summit in a tick under an hour.
+We couldn’t believe how cold and windy it was when we got out of the car, bundling up for the ¼ mile hike to the summit, to which we arrived at 8:10pm.
+The summit of Palomar is one of a handful of summits in Southern California that still has a fire lookout, this one being the tallest in the state.
+I’d wanted to climb up but the thing was shaking violently in the wind and a sign prohibiting entry anyway.
+There was a barbeque chained down near the tower and it crossed my mind that this would be a good spot for a list finish.

 Palomar